What happens to your Super after separation?

 October 13, 2019

-Part VIIIB of the Family Law Act deals with superannuation interests after separation from a marriage or de facto relationship.
+Part VIIIB of the Family Law Act 1975 (Cth) deals with superannuation interests after separation from a marriage or de facto relationship.

 In most cases, superannuation is treated separately to non-superannuation assets.
 Usually, when splitting superannuation after separation, the superannuation is divided equally between the parties, with possible adjustments made for superannuation that each party held prior to the commencement of the relationship.